 Vegetation demographic models (VDMs) allowed us to uniquely explore two hypotheses regarding a range of modeled response of terrestrial ecosystems to unprecedented climate extremes (UCEs), and setting the stage for the following perspectives to help guide future research.
-Key model results include strong nonlinearities (Hypothesis H1) in C response to extreme drought intensities in LPJ-GUESS and alternatively drought durations in ED2 (at one of two sites), with differences in thresholds between the two models and ecosystems.
-These nonlinearities may arise from multiple mechanisms that we begin to investigate here, including shifts in plant hydraulics or other functional traits, C allocation, phenology, and stand demography, all which vary among ecosystem types.
+Key model results indicate strong differences in nonlinearities in C response to extreme drought intensities in LPJ-GUESS and alternatively drought durations in ED2 (at one of two sites), with differences in thresholds between the two models and ecosystems, and only the ED2 model representing impacts from combined intensity and drought (Hypothesis H1c).
+These nonlinearities may arise from multiple mechanisms that we begin to investigate here, including shifts in plant hydraulics or other functional traits, C allocation, phenology, stand size-structure and/or age demography, and compositional changes, all which vary among ecosystem types.
+A critical look of driving model mechanisms, which emerged from the hypothetical drought simulations used here, are summarized in Table 3.
 The models also show exacerbated biomass loss and recovery times in the majority of our scenarios of warming and eCO2, supporting Hypothesis H2.
 Below, we discuss the underlying mechanisms that drive simulated ecosystem response to UCEs using the models and sites as conceptual "experimental tools" and observational evidence from the literature.
-We focus on two temporal stages of the UCE: The pre-drought ecosystem stage characterized as the quasi-stable state of the ecosystem prior to a UCE, which can mediate ecosystem resistance and disturbance impact, and the post-drought recovery stage (Table 1).
+We focus on two temporal stages of the UCE: The pre-drought ecosystem stage characterized as the quasi-stable state of the ecosystem prior to a

+UCE, which can mediate ecosystem resistance and disturbance impact, and the post-drought recovery stage (Table 1).